dgaydukov/raw-java-network/README.md

 Below is response from server (since it's UDP it's not response, but just message sent from server to client)
 ![wireshark UDP server response](/data/wireshark-udp-server-response.png)

+##### UDP Multicast
+In IPv4, any address between 224.0.0.0 to 239.255.255.255 can be used as a multicast address.
+Only those nodes that subscribe to a group receive packets communicated to the group.

 ### TCP